Dias: Dynamic Rewriting of Pandas Code: Introduction

 In summary, we make the following contributions.

-\begin{enumerate} \item We identify program rewriting as a lightweight technique to speed up \code{pandas}-heavy EDA workloads.
-We introduce rewrite rules that can significantly speed up \code{pandas} code, including non-trivial ones that cross library boundaries. \item We develop \system{} to apply these rewrite rules automatically, at runtime. \system{} verifies whether applying a rule is correct by either injecting checks in the code or by slicing the execution and performing checks in between. \item We evaluate \system{} on real-world notebooks and show that it can speed up cells by up to 57$\times$ and notebooks by up to 3.6$\times$, with almost no memory or disk overheads.
-We further compare \system{} with \code{modin} \cite{modin} and show that it can be up to 26.4$\times$ faster for whole notebooks (4.1$\times$ geometric mean). \end{enumerate}
+\begin{enumerate} \item We identify program rewriting as a lightweight technique to speed up \code{pandas}-heavy EDA workloads. \item We develop \system{}, the first external rewriter to rewrite code across different representations in a dynamic setting.
+We introduce rewrite rules that can significantly speed up \code{pandas} code, including ones that cross library boundaries. \item \system{} applies these rewrite rules automatically, at runtime, and verifies whether applying a rule is correct by injecting checks at fine-grained program points. \item We evaluate \system{} on real-world notebooks and show that it can speed up cells by up to 57$\times$ and notebooks by up to 3.6$\times$, with almost no memory or disk overheads.
+We further compare \system{} with \code{modin} \cite{modin} and show that it can be up to 27.1$\times$ faster for whole notebooks (4.9$\times$ geometric mean). \end{enumerate}